Business Continuity Plan #

 Bankruptcy or Acquisition #

 In the event of imminent bankruptcy or closing of services, Nested Knowledge will provide clients with 90 days to export data from the Nested Knowledge application.
-In the event of an acquisition, clients will continue to have access to their data and functionality.
+In the event of an acquisition, clients will either continue to have access to their data and functionality or will be provided at least 90 days to export data from the Nested Knowledge application.

 Business Impact Analysis (BIA) #